Chair of Islamic Studies

 School of Arts and Humanities

 Thursdays, 12:30 - 1:30 pm, or by appointment.

 Ph.D., Islamic Studies and Arabic Literature, Asian and Middle Eastern Studies Department, University of Pennsylvania, 1997.

 The Qur’ān; Arabic literatures; Progressive Islamic Theologies; Women in Islam; Islam and Environmental Ethics; Islam and the Digital Age

 Classic Arabic literatures and the Qur’ān; Gender and Sexuality in Arabic Literature; Western Qur’ānic Studies; Feminisim and Qur’ānic Studies; Women in Islam; Islam and Environmental Ethics

-“Of CyberMuslimahs: Wives of the Prophet and Muslim Women in the Digital Age,” in The Digital Muhammad, ed.
-Ruqayya Khan (University of Texas Press, Under Contract).
-More Information Here
+“Of CyberMuslimahs: Wives of the Prophet and Muslim Women in the Digital Age,” in Muhammad in the Digital Age, ed.
+Ruqayya Khan.
+(University of Texas Press, forthcoming, September, 2015).
+More Information Here.

-"Pastoralism and the 'Wild Man' in an Early Arabic Romance," Middle Eastern Literatures, Special issue: "Arabic Literature before al-Muwayhili," Vol. 11, no. 2
+"Pastoralism and the 'Wild Man' in an Early Arabic Romance," Middle Eastern Literatures, Special issue: "Arabic Literature before al-Muwayhili," (Aug., 2008 Vol. 11, no. 2).
+More Information Here.